 Although significant, the work does not constitute substantial renovations as only one area of the house was affected.
 Further, the sale of the property was not a taxable supply under the GST Act.
-Sam is not eligible for the \$10,000 FHOG but, subject to satisfying the eligibility requirements, may be eligible for the \$3,000 FHOG for an established home if the contract was entered into before 3 October 2015.
+Sam is not eligible for the \$10,000 FHOG but, subject to satisfying the eligibility requirements, may be eligible for the \$3,000 FHOG for an established home.